Period matrices and homological quasi-trees on discrete Riemann surfaces: Period matrices

-where the sum is over all neighbors $u$ of $v$, and $\mathsf{c}_{uv}$ is the weight of the edge between $u$ and $v$.
+where the sum ranges over all edges $uv$ incident to $v$.
 The matrix $\Delta$ is called the \emph{discrete Laplacian}.
-Notably, the definition of $\Delta$ is independent of the chosen orientation of edges in the incidence matrix $d$.
+Notably, the definition of $\Delta$ is independent of the choice of edge orientations, unlike that of the incidence matrix $d$.
 Furthermore, $\Delta$ is positive semi-definite, and its kernel consists of constant functions.

-By interpreting the linear map $d: \mathbb{R}^{V} \to \mathbb{R}^E$ as a matrix, we observe that each column vector of $d$ defines a function on oriented edges, i.e., an exact discrete 1-form.
-Any collection of $|V|-1$ column vectors forms a basis for the space of exact 1-forms on the cell decomposition $G = (V, E, F)$.
+By interpreting the linear map $d: \mathbb{R}^{V} \to \mathbb{R}^E$ as a matrix, we observe that each column vector of $d$ defines a function on oriented edges, i.e., an exact discrete $1$-form.
+Any collection of $|V|-1$ column vectors forms a basis for the space of exact $1$-forms on the cell decomposition $G = (V, E, F)$.

-To extend this to a basis for the space of closed 1-forms, we introduce $2g$ closed 1-forms $m_i : \vec{E} \to \mathbb{R}$ with prescribed periods.
-Specifically, for $i, j = 1, \dots, 2g$, we require that the integral of $m_i$ along each cycle $\gamma_j$ satisfies
+To extend this to a basis for the space of closed $1$-forms, we introduce $2g$ closed $1$-forms $m_i : \vec{E} \to \mathbb{R}$ with prescribed periods.
+Specifically, for $i, j \in \{1, \dots, 2g\}$, we require that the integral of $m_i$ along each cycle $\gamma_j$ satisfies